Ensembl/ensembl-cdm-docs/README.md

 [PhasedExons](./src/docs/phased_exon.md) in PGCs allow for identifiable exons to be present in multiple PGCs with additional phase information.
 [SplicedExons](./src/docs/spliced_exons) describe the location of identifiable exons in one or more transcripts.

-[Products](./src/docs/product.md) ([Protein](./src/docs/protein_product.md) and [RNA](./src/docs/rna_product.md)) are included in the diagram of feature-like entities.
+[Products](./src/docs/product.md) ([Protein](./src/docs/protein_product.md) and [RNA](./src/docs/rna_product.md)) are included in this Feature section as they are "Feature-like" in many ways.
 However, as they do not occupy the genomic coordinate space, they do not inherit from Feature.
 RNA products are not currently available in Ensembl and so have not been fully modelled.

 <img src="./src/images/CDM-product.png" width="670px">

-#### Localisation concepts, assemblies, species and organisms
+#### Sequence, localisation concepts, assemblies, species and organisms

+Sequence information for Features and "Feature-like" entities is managed in two different ways.

-A Feature's location is described using [Slice](./src/docs/slice.md), which is the mechanism used to link together [Region](./src/docs/region.md) (a contig or chromosome), [Location](./src/docs/location.md) (coordinates and length) and [Strand](./src/docs/strand.md).
+Features with genomic locations have a [Slice](./src/docs/slice.md).
+Slice is the mechanism used to link together [Region](./src/docs/region.md) (a contig or chromosome), [Location](./src/docs/location.md) (coordinates and length) and [Strand](./src/docs/strand.md).
 [Sequence](./src/docs/sequence.md) is obtained via Region and allows for integration with [RefGet](https://github.com/ga4gh/large-scale-genomics-wiki/blob/master/refget.md) instances via the `checksum` attribute.
-Sequence strings are permitted by the model, but discouraged.
 Region provides the link between an [Assembly](./src/docs/assembly.md) and its sequence.

+For "Feature-like" entities which have a sequence but do not have a slice or genomic location (e.g. cDNA, [Product](./src/docs/product.md) etc.) the Sequence object is associated with them directly.

 [Species](./src/docs/species.md) and [Organism](./src/docs/organism.md) are the entities involved in specifying the source of the assembly.
-Species provides the taxonomic detail (e.g Ornithorhynchus anatinu or Triticum aestivum), while Organism provides finer grain information about to individual or cultivar(e.g Glennie orv Jagger).
+Species provides the taxonomic detail (e.g Triticum aestivum), while Organism provides more granular information about an individual or cultivar (e.g Jagger (wheat cultivar)).
 This granularity is provided through [OrganismGroup](./src/docs/organism_group.md), a concept shared with the Metadata Schema.

 <img src="./src/images/CDM-localisation.png" width="670px">

 ### External references
-˜

 [ExternalReference](./src/docs/external_reference.md) represents a reference to a database outside of Ensembl.

 <img src="./src/images/CDM-externalreference.png" width="670px">